We Have Answers

-Shelter sites are open from 5:30pm to 7am.
-We start letting guests in around between 5:30 and 6:00 pm to help set up the site.
+Shelter sites are open from 5:30 pm to 7:00 am.
+We start letting guests in around 5:30 – 6:00 pm to help set up the site.
 Lights out is 10 pm.

 Our cut-off time is 8:30 pm.
-However if the guest works past that time they just need to call/arrange ahead of time with the shelter.
+However, if the guest works past that time, they just need to call/arrange ahead of time with the shelter.

 Yes and no. We operate under a strict rule of zero tolerance.
-If we suspect you are under the influence of any kind we will ask you to leave.
+If we suspect you are under the influence of any kind, we will ask you to leave.
 Breathalyzers are used at every check-in and each guest entering is require to take the test.

 However, we are compassionate and don’t wish anyone to be without shelter during the winter months.
 That’s why we incorporated the 40 degree temperature rule.
 If it’s forty degrees or above, people under the influence will not be allowed to enter.
 Below forty degrees, we allow you in but closely monitor behavior.

-If the guest becomes disruptive they will be asked to leave.
-If they don’t leave then law enforcement will be called.
+If the guest becomes disruptive, they will be asked to leave.
+If they don’t leave, then law enforcement will be called.
 The safety of our guests is our top priority.

 We don’t turn anyone away regardless of background and that includes people with a criminal past.
 We do thorough intakes so we know who is coming into our shelters.
 We work closely with law enforcement to ensure compliance.

-9b.
-Dues to the Covid-19 pandemic, we enforce a mandatory face mask while inside the shelter.
+Due to the Covid-19 pandemic, we enforce a mandatory face mask while inside the shelter.

-If a Mother has children they are not excluded from the shelter.
+If a mother has children, they are not excluded from the shelter.
 Fathers with children are not allowed at this time.
-When children are involved we network with other organizations to get them the assistance they need to minimize their time in the shelter.
+When children are involved, we network with other organizations to get them the assistance they need to minimize their time in the shelter.

-We are not responsible for lost, stolen or damaged property.
+We are not responsible for lost, stolen, or damaged property.
 We ask that anything of value be kept in storage or at a trusted location.